nauam/nauam.github.com/docs/en/user-guide/jobs.md

 ## Listing and filtering Jobs

-All Job activity begins on the main "Jobs" page inside QW Control.
+All Job activity begins on the main "Jobs" page inside .
 After logging in, press the "Jobs" tab in the top navigation bar and any Jobs you are authorized to see will be displayed.